Skip to main content

 What you want to monitorEndpointMethodWhy this one

-A group of accounts (up to 5,000)/list-tweetsGETSingle request covers all members of an X List.
+Up to 5,000 accounts at once/list-tweetsGETOne request covers all members of an X List

-A keyword or hashtag/search-tweetsPOSTFull search operator support, chronological ordering.
+A keyword or hashtag/search-tweetsPOSTFull search operator support, chronological ordering with order: latest

 Level 1: Monitor a Single Account